protofire/Cardano-Developer-Studio/README.md

 - `1) Cardano Node Version`: Display the version of the Cardano Node.
 - `2) Cardano CLI Query Tip`: Query the current tip of the blockchain.
 - `3) Delete this Container and Optionally Its Volumes`: To delete selected container and dependences
-- `4) Exit to container selection`: Return to the container selection menu.
+- `4) Return Main Menu`: Returns to the main menu.

 ### Cardano Wallet Tools Menu